Who Was Ursula K. Le Guin?

 During the second World War my brothers all went into service and the summers in the Valley became lonely ones, just me and my parents in the old house.
 There was no TV then; we turned on the radio once a day to get the war news.
 Those summers of solitude and silence, a teenager wandering the hills on my own, no company, “nothing to do,” were very important to me.
 I think I started making my soul then.

-Ursula K. Le Guin was born in California in 1929 to parents Theodore and Alfred Kroeber.
-Now, if you’re familiar with anthropological history, yes.
-I do mean those Kroebers.
-But if you’re not familiar with anthropological history (who is, if you didn’t get a degree in this stuff), the Kroebers are big names in anthropological history.
+Ursula K. Le Guin was born in California in 1929 to parents Theodora and Alfred Kroeber.
+Theodora was a writer and if you’re familiar with anthropological history, yes.
+I do mean that Alfred Kroeber.* But if you’re not familiar with anthropological history (who is, if you didn’t get a degree in this stuff), Kroeber is a big names in anthropological history.
 Alfred Kroeber was taught by Franz Boas (the father of American anthropology, who also taught Zora Neale Hurston) and is responsible for much of the theories cultural anthropologists use today.

-Now, the Kroebers were conducting anthropological work in the early 1900s, so many of their ethnographic methods were not okay by today’s standards (NAGPRA exists for a reason) but growing up around two cultural anthropologists and hearing about how cultures and societies are made and evolve is probably what made Ursula’s work so realistic, even when set against a fantastical background filled with dragons or writing about cats with wings.
+Now, Alfred Kroeber was conducting anthropological work in the early 1900s*, so many of his ethnographic methods were not okay by today’s standards (NAGPRA exists for a reason) but growing up around a cultural anthropologist and hearing about how cultures and societies are made and evolve is probably what made Ursula’s work so realistic, even when set against a fantastical background filled with dragons or writing about cats with wings.
 It did not hurt that her brothers and her read plenty of science fiction magazines, mythology, and folklore on their own — most notably Norse mythology and Native American stories courtesy of their father reading out loud.

 She loved the writings of Victor Hugo, William Wordsworth, Charles Dickens, and Boris Pasternak, who later became influences in her own works.
 They were not the only ones, however, as she also cited Tolkien and Tolstoy as stylistic influences.
 When it came to science fiction, she preferred the works of authors like Virginia Woolf and Jorges Luis Borges to the more well known authors at the time, like Heinlein, an author whose works she described as part of the “white man conquers the universe” tradition (I’m inclined to agree with her).

-Being the daughter of well known scientists, there were plenty of big names that came to visit who she got to rub elbows with and whose conversations she got to listen in on, one of whom was physicist J. Robert Oppenheimer, who later became the basis for the character Shevek in The Dispossessed.
+Being the daughter of well known scientists, there were plenty of big names that came to visit who she got to rub elbows with and whose conversations she got to listen in on, one of whom was physicist J. Robert Oppenheimer (you may have heard that he then became the basis for the character Shevek in The Dispossessed, as I originally stated in this piece; this is however untrue and Le Guin put that myth to rest several times).
 She was extremely lucky in this regard: had her parents not been well-known and notable professors at Berkley during the Great Depression, it is difficult to say that she would have been the same type of writer, if her works would have touched so many people like they have.

 When it comes to traditional education, Ursula almost achieved a doctorate and was granted a Fulbright grant to study in France.
-She quit her doctorate when she married her husband Charles Le Guin in 1953, though she still used her Masters of Arts degree in French to teach, and she still received Fulbright grants to continue her studies in London.
-She would have three children with Charles: Elizabeth in 1957, Caroline in 1959, and Theodore in 1964.
+She quit her doctorate when she married her husband Charles Le Guin in 1953, though she still used her Masters of Arts degree in French to teach.* She would have three children with Charles: Elisabeth in 1957, Caroline in 1959, and Theodore in 1964.